-Our new book called Gibraltar: The Greatest Siege in British History was published in the UK on 7th September 2017 and will be published in the US in March 2018.
+Our latest book called Gibraltar: The Greatest Siege in British History was published in the UK on 7th September 2017 and will be published in the United States in March 2018.
 E-books are also available, as well as a brilliant downloadable audiobook narrated by John Telfer.
-Take a look at our Gibraltar page on this website for further details.
+Take a look at our website’s Gibraltar page for further details.

 Talks and Other Events